Test Runner (Twister)

 The scope for which dut and shell pytest fixtures are shared.
 If the scope is set to function, DUT is launched for every test case in python script.
 For session scope, DUT is launched only once.

-Specify a path to a file containing a Robot Framework test suite to be run.
+Specify one or more paths to a file containing a Robot Framework test suite to be run.

 bsim_exe_name: <string>